The Problem of Coherence in Natural Language Explanations of Recommendations: Summary

 Nevertheless, the problem of insufficient coherence of predictions made by currently proposed models is not entirely the result of training on noisy datasets, but also of a lack of proper handling of this issue in the designed systems.
 In this paper, we propose an additional intermediary task of explanation-based rating estimation, which provides an additional training signal that drives the recommendation models toward producing explanations that are more consistent with the predicted rating.
 The incorporation of this task to modern explainable recommenders led us to the proposal of Coherent Explainable Recommender architecture that obtains superior results in terms of the coherence between generated explanations and predicted ratings, at the same time not influencing negatively the quality of provided explanations and other measures of text quality.
 Still, the explanations provided by CER may lack factuality, semantic coherence, or causality -- see the discussion of limitations in the appendix.

 \ack J. Raczyński was supported by 0311/SBAD/0743.
 M. Lango was supported by the European Research Council (Grant agreement No. 101039303 NG-NLG).
-J. Stefanowski was supported by National Science Centre, Poland (Grant No. 2022/47/D/ST6/01770)
+J. Stefanowski was supported by National Science Centre, Poland (Grant No. 2022/47/D/ST6/01770) For the purpose of Open Access, the author has applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.